blackhat999/discount-for-student-dev/README.md

   * [CartoDB](https://cartodb.com/solutions/education-and-research/) - Additional space & features for free accounts or 20% discount on paid accounts.
   * [Tableau Desktop](https://www.tableau.com/academic/students) - One Year Professional License for Students.
+  * [SAS University Edition]() and [SAS OnDemand Academic]() - The SAS University Edition is distributed as a virtual appliance for VirtualBox/VMWare.
+It runs in NAT mode on this and hosts SAS Studio for use with a browser on the host computer.
+SAS OnDemand hosts SAS Studio for use in the cloud without installation.
+Both are free for students at any level.

 ## 3D Animation and Modeling Software

   * [Autodesk Entertainment Creation Suite Ultimate](http://www.autodesk.com/education/free-software/entertainment-creation-suite-ultimate) - 3-Year License for students from Autodesk.
-Includes Autodesk Maya, 3DS MAX, Softimage, Motion Builder and Mudbox.
+Includes all Autodesk products, including Maya, 3DS MAX, Softimage, Motion Builder and Mudbox.

+##Operating Systems
+* [Microsoft Windows Embedded and Server on DreamSpark]() - Microsoft DreamSpark offers downloads of Windows 7 Embedded Compact and Standard, Windows Embedded Compact 2013, Windows 8.1 Embedded Industry Pro, Windows Server 2012 and 2012 R2, and Windows Server 2008 R2 free to verified students.
+The DreamSpark EULA says that these operating systems may only be used on PCs already licensed to run a version of Windows.

 ## Other Packs